typerefinery-ai/deploy-site-template/README.md

 ### My site is not deploying

-If you get errors publishing your site, please check the following before seeking support:
+If you get errors publishing your site, please check the following before seeking support.

-#### Problems Publishing
+### Problems Publishing

 * You did not create `_admin` page in the root of your space.
 * You did not provide all the config values on GitHub tab in page properties of `_admin` page.